EntityGraphQL/EntityGraphQL/README.md

 }
 ```

-# TODO
+# Contribute
-Some larger things still on the list to complete, in no real order.
+Please do.
 Pull requests are very welcome.

-- fix GetMethodContext() in methodProvider
-- Add logging options
-- Auto generate schema documentation page
-- Support integration into security for controlling data access
+See the open issue for bugs or features that would be useful